joeyvanlierop/xkcdbot/README.md

 * From the base directory run:

         python3 -m unittest discover

-### Start automatically at reboot

-To start the bot automatically in the background on Linux, add a cronjob with

-    crontab -e

-and add this line (replace <path> with path to your local repository)

-    @reboot python3 <path>/bot.py &>> /dev/null

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.